uk-gov-mirror/ONSdigital.survey-assist-utils/README.md

 The `coder_alignment` module provides several key metrics to assess performance from different angles:

 * **Match Accuracy:** This is the primary KPI, measuring how often a correct code appears anywhere in the model's suggestion list.
 It provides a top-level view of whether the model is providing useful answers.
-* **SJaccard Similarity:** This metric is to measure the overall relevance of the suggestion list.
+* **Jaccard Similarity:** This metric is to measure the overall relevance of the suggestion list.
 It helps determine if the model's suggestions are closely align with the human coder's choices
 * **Candidate Ranking & Contribution:** This analysis assesses the value of each individual suggestion (e.g., the 3rd or 5th candidate).
 It helps answer business questions about the optimal number of suggestions to display to a user.
 * **Error Pattern Analysis (Confusion Matrix):** This provides a visual heatmap to diagnose systematic errors.
 It shows if the model consistently confuses two specific codes, and is used for prompt engineering and model improvement.
 * **Confidence vs. Coverage Analysis:** The framework includes tools to plot model confidence scores against accuracy and coverage, showing the trade-off for confidence at various levels.